weinzii/vidaa-edge/README.md

 ### 5. Install PWAs

 Use the installer interface to add custom progressive web apps to your TV.
+(Restart TV after install, the installed app is now in the end of the list.)

 ---